-- Protect and expand funding, including continued opposition to any efforts to institute a funding cap or per-pupil allocation for E-Rate. - Ensure implementation of the Universal Service Fund (USF) and its programs as distinct and independent programs not in competition with each other. - Support expansion of E-Rate eligible services list to include cybersecurity protections and related expenses with appropriate additional funding support. - Ensure funding to support ESAs in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and infrastructure updates. - Support FCC/USAC appointees who support E-Rate. - Expand the scope of services from infrastructure to the classroom and the home for distance learning opportunities. - Protect the ability of schools, libraries, and ESAs to continue to provide affordable, equitable access to broadband and content to students and ensure that federal policy allows 24-hour learners to have 24-hour access. - Preserve vendors' ability to recoup E-Rate discount funding on one-time, special construction costs, all in the first year of a contract. - Support for continued investment in the connectivity fund to ensure students and staff have uninterrupted access in scenarios to support remote learning. - Support leveraging additional program and funding streams to better address remaining middle and final mile challenges to connectivity.
+- Support federal policy impacting educational technology that includes ongoing support for professional development. - Ensure implementation comes with appropriate governance, including as it relates to access, use, and storage of student data. - Technology policy must reflect the reality that implementation will impact both the cognitive and social/emotional development of students.
+Policymakers, vendors and educators have a responsibility to proactively account for the impact of technology on student mental health and well-being. - Support federal policy on education technology that establishes general safety and safeguards, while allowing states to guide and shape specific implementation. - Protect and expand funding, including continued opposition to any efforts to institute a funding cap or per-pupil allocation for E-Rate. - Protect and preserve the Universal Service Fund (USF) and its component programs, including E-Rate. - Support expansion of E-Rate eligible services list to include cybersecurity protections and related expenses with appropriate additional funding support. - Ensure funding to support ESAs in ongoing efforts to respond to cybersecurity threats and breaches, including technology, training, and infrastructure updates. - Support FCC/USAC appointees who support E-Rate. - Protect the ability of schools, libraries, and ESAs to continue to provide affordable, equitable access to broadband and content to students and ensure that federal policy allows 24-hour learners to have 24-hour access. - Preserve vendors' ability to recoup E-Rate discount funding on one-time, special construction costs, all in the first year of a contract. - Support leveraging additional program and funding streams to better address remaining middle and final mile challenges to connectivity.